 Free for Download:

-Music to Accompany Masonic Events
+Masonic Music to Accompany Events

 Music can play an enormous role in adding emotional depth to any occasion.
 That’s especially true when it comes to Masonic events like officers’ installations, degree ceremonies, and even regular lodge meetings.
 And yet for many Masonic organizations, the lack of a regular organist or musician makes it difficult to tap into the power of musical accompaniment to heighten the impact of the ritual.

-That’s why the Grand Lodge of California is now making a variety of tracks available for download to all Masonic organizations for use in their own events.
+That’s why the Grand Lodge of California is now making a variety of Masonic music available for download to all Masonic organizations for use in their own events.
 To download, simply click on each piece, or download the entire album, and play during your event through speakers and your computer, iPhone, iPad, or other device.

-Each of these tracks, selected for their appropriateness to Masonic occasions, was recorded by Grand Lodge Organist Steve Miller at the California Masonic Memorial Temple.
+Each of these Masonic music tracks, selected for their appropriateness to Masonic occasions, was recorded by Grand Lodge Organist Steve Miller at the California Masonic Memorial Temple.
 They are free to download and use.
 Click here to view guidance on the use of digital music in lodges provided by the grand lecturer.
 Masons who would like to provide recorded samples of relevant music to this growing library are encouraged to do so by reaching out to Grand Lecturer Ricky Lawler.

 Below, Grand Organist Steve Miller provides context on the first batch of selections in the musical archive.